crowdedev/skeleton/README.md

 }
 ```

-and then you can registering it into dependency injection container in `<module>/dics/<module>.go`.
+and then you can registering it into Dependency Injection Container in `<module>/dics/<module>.go` with prefix name `bima:listener:`.
 We use [Dingo](https://github.com/sarulabs/dingo) as DI Container and may you can read the documentation before you registering your filter.

-After that, you can add your filter to `configs/listeners.yaml` as definition name in your DI Container.
+After that, you can add your filter to `configs/listeners.yaml` as definition name without prefix in your DI Container.

 ### Add New Route

+To add custom route, for easiest way is just copy from [`api_doc_redirect_route.go`](https://github.com/KejawenLab/bima/blob/main/routes/api_doc_redirect.go) and then modify the logic inside `Handle()` function, path and method.
+After that, you can add it into your DI Container with prefix `bima:route:` and then registering it into `configs/routes.yml` as definition name without prefix in your DI Container.

+### Create New Middleware